bazelbuild/rules_android/README.md

 NOTE: This branch contains a development preview of the Starlark implementation of Android rules for Bazel.
 This code is incomplete and may not function as-is.

-A version of Bazel built at or near head and the following flags are necessary to use these rules:
+A version of Bazel built at or near head or a recent pre-release and the following flags are necessary to use these rules:

 ```
 --experimental_enable_android_migration_apis
 --experimental_google_legacy_api